Four Corners, Brazoria County, Texas

 Four Corners is an unincorporated community in Brazoria County, Texas, United States.
 It is located within the Greater Houston metropolitan area.

 History

-Four Corners most likely received this name because of its location.
-The community had several scattered houses, farms, a few businesses, and a church in 1936, even though the community was not listed by name.
-Another business was in the area at the intersection and was most likely a combination gas station and store.
-There was a business located at the crossroads as late as the 1990s, but there were no population estimates available for the community.
+Maps showed several houses, farms, a few businesses, and a church in the area in 1936.
+There was a business located at the crossroads as late as the 1990s.

 Geography

-Four Corners is located at the four-way intersection of Farm to Market Roads 524 and 521, 5 mi southwest of Brazoria in southwestern Brazoria County near the Matagorda County line.
+Four Corners is located at the four-way intersection of Farm to Market Roads 524 and 521, 5 mi southwest of Brazoria in southwestern Brazoria County, near the Matagorda County line.

 Education

 Four Corners is served by the Sweeny Independent School District.